joalla/discogs_client/docs/source/fetching_data.md

 ### Managing Identical Releases

 It is possible to own multiple copies of the same release, each with its own information.
-You can create an instance of a an individual release in a collection folder.
+You can create an instance of an individual release in a collection folder.

 First, create an instance of the release: